- How do I apply for accreditation of a course that my organization plans to offer in New York?

 A] While it is a requirement that all courses offered to New York attorneys have available financial aid for attorneys who are unable to afford the cost, the Board may suspend this requirement if the cost is nominal.

 A] No. The registration fee for a CLE program must be reasonable and cover the CLE program and the issuance of CLE credit.
 No additional administrative or CLE fees may be charged to attorneys seeking CLE credit.
 A provider may have a fee schedule, including free admission, for nonattorneys.
-Always keep in mind that a CLE program must be specifically tailored to a legal audience, and must have as its primary purpose to increase the professional legal competency of attorneys in one of the four categories of CLE credit.
+Always keep in mind that a CLE program must be specifically tailored to a legal audience, and must have as its primary purpose to increase the professional legal competency of attorneys in one of the categories of CLE credit.